w3f/General-Grants-Program/grants/speculative/bit-country.md

     After completing the milestones set below, we plan to **become a parachain** on Kusama first to nurture and grow our community.

     When the community starts to gain momentum, we would like to become a parachain on the Polkadot network to benefit from shared security and communications(XCMP).
-We will create and support more assets (NTFs）and make them available for trading in the marketplace.
+We will create and support more assets (NTFs）and make them available in Bit.Country as well as trading in the marketplace.

   * **An indication of why your team is interested in creating this project.**